gartnerd/retrobsd/README.md

 $sudo apt-get install libelf-dev:i386
 ```

+### Cross-compiler installation

+A cross-compiler toolchain is required to actually compile the RetroBSD kernel and utilities.
+The file 'target.mk' in the source root directory lists several possible toolchains.
+The [Sourcery CodeBench Lite toolchain](https://sourcery.mentor.com/GNUToolchain/release2641) is known to work.
+By default the Sourcery CodeBench Lite install script will try and launch a graphical installer.
+This may or may not work for you.
+Use the '-console' option to prevent the graphical installer from launching.
+The '-h' flag will provide other useful information when invoking the install script.

+RetroBSD make files expect to find the Sourcery CodeBench Lite cross-compiler tool chain in one of the following directories:

+- /usr/local/mips-2013.11/
+or
+- /usr/local/mips-2014.05/

+depending on the toolchain version installed

+The Sourcery ColdeBench Lite install script can create the required directory if it is specified.

+### Note
-Its likely that you will encounter build errors because of missing tools.
-The easiest way to rectify this is to search the output from the 'make' command for errors.
+Its likely that you will encounter build errors because of missing tools (flex, awk, etc.) when compiling RetroBSD.
+The easiest way to rectify this is to search the output from the 'make' command for errors and install the missing tools.
 A tool called 'remake' can help with this.

-## End of section
+## End of modified section

 You can change a desired filesystem size and swap area size, as required.
 Default is: